tw-in-js/twind/docs/components.md

 As a component author, one often wants to re-use Tailwind directive styles for defining a component and allow users of the component to override styles using Tailwind rules.
 The created component can be used as a base for child components and override or add some styles using Tailwind rules.

-`tw.apply` generates one style object, eg one css class, combining all tailwind rules by deep merging rules in order of declaration.
+`tw.apply` generates one style object, e.g., one CSS class, combining all Tailwind rules by deep merging rules in order of declaration.

 ```jsx
 const btn = tw.apply`inline-block bg-gray-500 text-base`